awsdocs/amazon-msk-developer-guide/doc_source/msk-working-with-encryption.md

 **To test TLS encryption**

-1. Create a client machine following the guidance in [Step 2: Create a Client Machine](create-client-machine.md)\.
+1. Create a client machine following the guidance in [Step 2: Create a client machine](create-client-machine.md)\.

 1. Install Apache Kafka on the client machine\.